jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
 - bloat doesn't show prediction damage
-- blood splatter when grunts & archers do damage
 ## Tasks
 - Many force moves (push and pull) for many targets often fails.
 Some of them will never get added because they will deadlock
 - Brad feedback 2022-08-04